Dannzak/better-hue/README.md

 ## Cards

 The following cards are available:
-- [ACTION] Turn scene on
+* Turn on scenes
-- [ACTION] Tusn scene off
+* Turn on/off groups (new in 0.0.2)
+* Enable/disable 'colorloop' effect for group (new in 0.0.2)
+* Blink: Flash the lights once, or for 15 seconds (new in 0.0.2)

 Just add the Constellation card, click the textbox and select the scene you want.
+You can specify the duration and brightness when enabling a group.

-## More
+## Incoming

-More functionality is incoming.
-Check back later.
+We are working on cool new options.
+Check back later for more updates.

 ### Use at your own risk